Skip to content

 • AT_RISK: Potential issues identified (blocked items, slower velocity, dependencies)

-• INACTIVE: Campaign paused or not actively running
+• INACTIVE: Paused or not actively running

 Exposes outputs: status-update-id, project-id, status.